 You must have access to a computer to take this course.
 Your computer needs to have Windows XP SP3 or later or MAC OS X10.3 or higher.
 You will need Office 2003 or higher, and you will need broadband internet access.
 You can check your operating system by right clicking on the My Computer icon on the home screen.
-You can check your word processing program by going to Start and clicking on All Programs.
+You can check your word processing program by going to "Start" and clicking on "All Programs."
 You will find your Office program there.
-If you do not have access to a computer with the minimum computer requirements, I strongly suggest that you reconsider taking this online course.
+It is recommended that you use Google Chrome or Firefox as a browser as it seems to work the best with the Blackboard LMS (learning management system).
+If you do not have access to a computer with the minimum computer requirements, it is strongly suggested that you reconsider taking this online course.